RedcXca/RedcXca/README.md

 ![](https://i.imgur.com/a5mpMao.png)

-There's not much for me to write at this moment, but I hope I can add things here in the near future!
-Thanks for reading and have a great day!
+There's not much for me to write at this moment, but I sure hope I can add things here in the near future!
+Thanks for reading through this short bio and have a great day!
 <div align="center">
 Connect with me: